 Forêt de Soignes.
 A magical place, my personal place of escape from the noise and the buildings.
-Almost every time this place recharges me with its incredible light and scents of plants and flowers depending which season is.
+Almost every time this place recharges me with its incredible light and scents of plants and flowers depending on which season is.
 Last week, I saw a roe deer, for example.
 Every time is so unique.

 We can’t visit Brussels without stopping by some museums and galleries.
 Show us some of your favorites.

 Wiels – center for contemporary art.
 During the vernissage, there is an artist talk and for me, this is the most interesting part because I have the chance to be close to the process of art-making not only to the final result.
 I am a real fan of every exhibition there.

 Xavier Hufkens is one of the prestigious galleries in Brussels and it’s worth visiting if you are in this part of the city.
 Around the gallery, there are other interesting smaller art places.

 What should we try when we’re in Brussels?

 Belgium beer and dark chocolate.